ncatlab/nlab-content/pages/4/1/4/1/1414/content.md

   \,.
 $$

-is induced, by the general nonsense of [[nerve and realization]] by a [[simplicial object|cosimplicial]] [[simplicially enriched category]], namely a [[functor]]
+is induced, by the general machinery of [[nerve and realization]] induced by a [[simplicial object|cosimplicial]] [[simplicially enriched category]], namely a [[functor]]

 $$